tarcin00001-cloud/mbedo-docs/esp32-iot/beginner/05-esp32-wifi-disconnect-and-auto-reconnect-routine.md

-# 05 - ESP32 WiFi Disconnect and Auto-reconnect Routine
+# 05 - ESP32 WiFi Disconnect and Polling Auto-reconnect Routine

-Build a resilient connection manager on the ESP32 that uses event-driven callbacks to detect WiFi disconnections and triggers non-blocking auto-reconnect routines, using green and red LEDs for status indicators.
+Build a resilient connection manager on the ESP32 that uses loop-based status polling to detect WiFi disconnections and triggers auto-reconnect routines, using green and red LEDs for status indicators.

 ## Goal
-Learn how to register WiFi event callbacks, handle network disconnections, design non-blocking reconnect loops, and manage connection indicators.
+Learn how to check WiFi status, handle network disconnections, design status polling reconnect loops, and manage connection indicators.

 ## What You Will Build
 An ESP32 DevKitC connects to a local WiFi network.
 A Red LED is on GPIO 12, and a Green LED on GPIO 13.
 When connected, the Green LED is ON.
-If the router turns off, the ESP32 registers the disconnection event, lights the Red LED, and attempts to reconnect every 5 seconds in the background without blocking the main execution loop.
+If the router turns off, the ESP32 detects the disconnection via status polling, lights the Red LED, and attempts to reconnect every 5 seconds in the loop.

 ## Parts Needed
 | Part | MbedO Component Type | Required in MbedO | Required on hardware |